MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/winrt-com-interop-csharp.md

 ---
-title: Call WinRT COM interop interfaces from a .NET 5+ app
+title: Call interop APIs from a .NET 5+ app
-description: Enhance your desktop application for your users by calling WinRT COM interop interfaces projected into .NET 5+. ms.date: 01/13/2022 ms.topic: article ms.localizationpriority: medium
+description: Enhance your desktop application for your users by calling interop functions, and WinRT COM interop interfaces, projected into .NET 5+. ms.date: 01/14/2022 ms.topic: article ms.localizationpriority: medium
 ---

-# Call WinRT COM interop interfaces from a .NET 5+ app
+# Call interop APIs from a .NET 5+ app

-As a C# desktop application developer, in .NET 5 and later you can make use of C# interop classes representing several Windows Runtime (WinRT) COM interoperability interfaces.
-These include [IWindowNative](/windows/windows-app-sdk/api/win32/microsoft.ui.xaml.window/nn-microsoft-ui-xaml-window-iwindownative) and [IInitializeWithWindow](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow).
+As a C# desktop application developer, in .NET 5 and later you can make use of C# interop classes that represent several interoperability functions and Windows Runtime (WinRT) COM interoperability interfaces.
+These include C# classes representing [IWindowNative](/windows/windows-app-sdk/api/win32/microsoft.ui.xaml.window/nn-microsoft-ui-xaml-window-iwindownative), [IInitializeWithWindow](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow), the [GetWindowIdFromWindow](/windows/windows-app-sdk/api/win32/microsoft.ui.interop/nf-microsoft-ui-interop-getwindowidfromwindow) function, and many others.

 This topic lists the available C# interop classes, and shows how to use them.
 The [Background](#background) section at the end of the topic describes how interop interfaces were used in previous versions of .NET, and why the change was made.

 ## Configure a .NET 5+ desktop project to use the C# interop classes

-The C# interop classes listed in the next section ([Available C# interop classes](#available-c-interop-classes)) are available in .NET 5 and later by using a [Target Framework Moniker](desktop-to-uwp-enhance.md#net-5-and-later-use-the-target-framework-moniker-option) that targets Windows 10, version 1809 or later.
+The C# interop classes listed in the next section ([Available C# interop classes](#available-c-interop-classes)) are available in .NET 5 and later either as part of the [Windows App SDK](/windows/apps/windows-app-sdk/), or else by using a particular [Target Framework Moniker](desktop-to-uwp-enhance.md#net-5-and-later-use-the-target-framework-moniker-option), as we'll see.

-### A WinUI 3 C# desktop project
+### In a WinUI 3 C# desktop project

-When you create a new project from a WinUI 3 project template in Visual Studio (see [Create a WinUI 3 app](/windows/apps/winui/winui3/create-your-first-winui3-app)), your `.csproj` file is already configured, and you can start using the C# interop classes right away.
+When you create a new WinUI 3 project in Visual Studio (see [Create a WinUI 3 app](/windows/apps/winui/winui3/create-your-first-winui3-app)), your project is already configured, and you can start using all of the C# interop classes right away.

-### Other C# desktop project types
+### In other C# desktop project types (WPF or Windows Forms)

-For other .NET 5+ desktop project types, to access the C# interop classes, follow these steps:
+For other .NET 5+ desktop project types, you'll need to configure your project before you can access the C# interop classes.
+For the first set of classes listed below, you'll need to reference the [Windows App SDK](/windows/apps/windows-app-sdk/).
+For the second set, you'll need to configure a [Target Framework Moniker](desktop-to-uwp-enhance.md#net-5-and-later-use-the-target-framework-moniker-option) that targets Windows 10, version 1809 or later, like this:

 1. Open the project file for your C# .NET 5+ desktop project.